Last Updated on October 8, 2022 by Rebecca Lake

 What Is CIT Bank?

-CIT Bank is a U.S.-based, FDIC-insured financial institution that offers online savings accounts, certificate of deposit accounts (CDs), e-checking accounts and mortgages.
+CIT Bank is a U.S.-based financial institution that offers online savings accounts, certificate of deposit accounts (CDs), e-checking accounts and mortgages.
 CIT Bank is the online banking division of First Citizens Bank, the largest family-controlled bank in the United States.

 Is CIT Bank legit?